 Since its foundation in 1983, the Society of Construction Law has worked to promote for the public benefit education, study and research in the field of construction law and related subjects (including ADR, arbitration and adjudication), both in the UK and overseas.
 Under the “Resources” tab there are talks and reports that can be downloaded.

-The Technology and Construction Court (TCC) is a specialist court, part of the Business and Property Courts of England and Wales, which deals principally with disputes arising in such specialist fields as engineering, technology and building.
+The Technology and Construction Court (TCC) is a specialist court, part of the Business and Property Courts of the High Court of Justice, which deals principally with disputes arising in such specialist fields as engineering, technology and building.
 It was known before October 1998 as the Official Referees’ Court.
 The TCC section of the GOV.UK portal site provides access to decisions 1997 onwards (via a link to the BAILII site), daily cause lists, procedure rules, and guidance including the Technology and Construction Court Guide.